 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.

 In New Jersey, you may file in the Small Claims Section of the Special Civil Part Court for no more than $3,000.
 (Note: The limit is $5,000 if the demand is for the return of a tenant’s security deposit.)
 If you are suing for an amount greater than $3,000 but less than $15,000 you can file in the regular Special Civil Part.2 If you want to sue for more than $15,000, you would file in the Civil Part of the Law Division of the Superior Court and may likely need the help of a lawyer.

 You may talk to the clerk of court for help in filing a lawsuit in small claims court.
-You can read more about small claims court on the New Jersey Courts website.
-You can also find the forms that you need to file as well as instructions for completing the forms.
+You can find the forms that you need to file on the New Jersey Courts website.

 1 N.J.
 Stat. § 2A:58D-1